 Of course not all acne sufferers are allergic to dairy but many say that going dairy free helped clear their skin.
 So what is it about dairy that causes us to breakout?
 This is quite a hot topic among nutritionalists, dermatologists and conventional doctors; so it is up to you to decide what you believe.

-It is well documented that the hormones present in dairy interfere with chemical reactions and transmissions within our cells.
+Over the last few weeks I have been reading various articles that claim the hormones present in dairy disturb key functions within the body.
 This can impact our health in a number of ways but the main and most relevant to acne; is it’s link to inflammation and hormonal imbalance.

 If you buy your milk from organic dairy farms who do not medicate their cows then this may not be applicable to you; as independent farmers take much better care of their animals.
 So if you are not ready to give up dairy just yet, you could start with researching where your milk comes from.